West Georgia Wolves women's basketball

 The West Georgia Wolves women's basketball team, known previously as the West Georgia Braves, represents the University of West Georgia in Carrollton, Georgia in women's NCAA Division I college basketball.

-From 2024, the Wolves have been members of the Atlantic Sun Conference.
+From 2024, the Wolves have been members of the United Athletic Conference.
 Due to the NCAA's policy on reclassifying programs, the Wolves will not be eligible to compete in the NCAA tournament until the 2028–29 season.

 Postseason

 NCAA Division II

 The Braves and Wolves made five appearances in the NCAA Division II women's basketball tournament.
 They had a combined record of 3–5.